SharkyStacky/Learning-ML-Python/README.md

 I will use data from my QSAR project but I will have to remake the whole "generate descriptors from SMILES" maybe using mordred and open babel or using other tools such as KNIME and RDkit.

+Maybe staying in the field of descriptors is still a bit hard with a lot of steps.
+I was able to understand the first steps of Neural Network but the new one is still in developpment.
+It will be hard to play around with it, without the right focus it will be harder.
+But for now I will try with other datasets and try other machine learning techniques such as KNN (K-Nearest-Neighbourh).
 ## ✍️ Authors
 Charles VU - [SharkyStacky](https://github.com/SharkyStacky)